enyojs/ares-project/KNOWN-BUGS.md

 ## npm libraries issues

-After Ares has beenis updated with `git` and `git submodule update`, the node library must updated with `npm -d install`.
+Once Ares is updated with `git` and `git submodule update`, the node library must be updated with `npm -d install`.

 After several updates, you may encounter errors with the server like start failure or `project.json` corruption.
 In this case, `npm ls`